Writing is work

 Starts and stops

 Now it’s time to write the introduction and the conclusion.
-Good introductions are supposed to catch the reader’s attention.
+Good introductions will grab the reader’s interest.
 Think of it like a fishing hook.
-Your starting paragraph needs to present your topic, provide a little background on why you are writing this text, and end with a thesis statement (your focus) or key question like in the following example.
+Your starting paragraph needs to present your topic, offer a little background on why you are writing this text, and end with a thesis statement (your focus) or key question like in the following example.

 Research shows that it is healthy for kids to walk to school.
 It is good for both body and soul to move around and get some fresh air before starting the important job of learning.
 While this is true, these researchers probably didn’t have to walk along the same school route I have to take to Russell school.
 This route is both scary and dangerous for school children as well as for the cars driving by.
 When is city hall going to do something about it?
 Isn’t it a bit ridiculous to wait until something serious happens before steps are taken to make sure that children are safe on the way to school?

-Conclusions are basically summaries where you briefly review the key points of your paper while making sure not to add any new information.
-This paragraph needs to match what you wrote in your introduction and provide the answer to your original question(s).
+Conclusions are summaries where you shortly sum up the key points of your paper while making sure not to add any new information.
+This paragraph needs to match what you wrote in your introduction and give the answer to your original question(s).

 As you can see, there are several good reasons why children should walk to school.
 It is good for both body and soul.
 At the same time, it isn’t something that you should have to risk your life for.
 If the school route isn’t safe, then it isn’t reasonable to let children walk to school.
 To ensure that children get the best start possible to their day, it is essential for city hall to make the route safe for pedestrians and cars.
 For the kids who attend Russell school, this means improving the lighting and sidewalks along the regular school route.
 Everyone agrees that children need to be able to walk to school safely, now it is up to city hall to actually do something about it!

-Remember to check spelling and punctuation one last time before you do.
+Remember to check spelling and punctuation before you hand it in.
 Don’t rely on the computer’s spellcheck to catch everything!
 It would be sad for a few sloppy mistakes to ruin your hard work.
-Lastly, take advantage of all of the resources you have available while you are writing, including sentence starters, planning tools, and a thesaurus.
+Lastly, make use of all of the help you have while you are writing, including sentence starters, planning tools, and a thesaurus.

 Kul jente med laptop i fanget jubler over å egen innsats